Mission Foods

 How many accounts does the route have and where is the warehouse located?

-This route has 9 accounts that include popular grocery stores.
-The location of the accounts and the warehouse will be disclosed upon execution of an NDA
+This route has 15 accounts that include popular grocery stores, convenience stores and restaurants.
+The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the route?

-Current owner has owned a route through Mission Foods for less than 1 year.
-The route has been established years prior.
+Current owner has owned this route for less than 1 year.
+The route has been established for years prior.

 How many days a week, and what hours do distributors work?

-The current owner works 5 days per week (5am-1pm) taking Wednesday and Sunday off.
+The current owner works 3.30am – 12.30pm, 5 days per week taking Wednesday and Sunday off.
 Early morning hours are required.

 What about vacation time or personal days?